ceejbot/no-more-unicorns/slides.md

 # [fit] THIS IS IN MY HOUSE.
 # [fit] My community.

 ^ My chosen community telling me it will go out of its way to exclude me, using the stupidest means possible.
+At the point, I wake up.

 ---